flashingpumpkin/django-socialregistration/docs/settings.rst

 .. attribute:: SOCIALREGISTRATION_SESSION_KEY

-	:Default: ``'socialregistration:'``
+	:Default: ``'socialreg:'``

 	The session key prefix to store temporary user information with while the user is setting up an account.